-- (a) by any contractual means, including purchase and rental or lease, with or without an option to buy, build-operate-transfer contracts and public works concession contracts; - (b) subject to the conditions specified in Annex 9.1 to this Chapter. - 2.
-This Chapter does not apply to: - (a) non-contractual agreements or any form of assistance provided by a Party or a state enterprise, including grants, loans, equity infusions, fiscal incentives, subsidies, guarantees, cooperative agreements, government provision of goods and services to persons or to state, regional or local governments, and purchases for the direct purpose of providing foreign assistance; - (b) purchases funded by loans and grants made to a Party or to an entity of a Party by persons, international entities, associations, international organizations or other States or foreign governments, to the extent that the conditions of such assistance are inconsistent with the provisions of this Chapter.
-In the case of such inconsistency, the conditions of the assistance shall prevail. - (c) acquisition of fiscal agency or depository services, liquidation and management services for regulated financial institutions, and sale and distribution services for government debt; - (d) hiring of government employees and related employment measures; - (e) any good or service component of any contract awarded by a procuring entity that is not listed in Annexes 9.1, Sections A, B, or C; - (f) purchases made under exceptionally advantageous conditions which only arise in the very short term.
-This provision is intended to cover unusual disposals by companies which are not normally suppliers, or disposal of assets of businesses in liquidation or receivership.
-It is not intended to cover routine purchases from regular suppliers.
+- (a) by any contractual means, including purchase, rental, or lease, with or without an option to buy, build-operate-transfer contracts, and public works concession contracts; - (b) listed and subject to the conditions specified in: - (i) Annex 9.1.2(b)(i), which shall apply between the United States and each other Party; and - (ii) Annex 9.1.2(b)(ii), which shall apply between the Central American Parties; - (c) that is conducted by a procuring entity; and - (d) that is not excluded from coverage. - 3.
+This Chapter does not apply to: - (a) non-contractual agreements or any form of assistance that a Party or a state enterprise provides, including grants, loans, equity infusions, fiscal incentives, subsidies, guarantees, cooperative agreements, government provision of goods and services to persons or to state, regional, or local governments, and purchases for the direct purpose of providing foreign assistance; - (b) purchases funded by loans or grants made to a Party, including an entity of a Party by a person, international entities, associations, or another Party or a non-Party, to the extent that the conditions of such assistance are inconsistent with this Chapter; - (c) acquisition of fiscal agency or depository services, liquidation, and management services for regulated financial institutions, and sale and distribution services for government debt;

+- (d) hiring of government employees and related employment measures; - (e) any good or service component of any contract that a procuring entity that is not listed in Sections A through C of Annex 9.1.2(b)(i) awards; and - (f) purchases made under exceptionally advantageous conditions that only arise in the very short term, such as unusual disposals by companies that normally are not suppliers, or disposals of assets of businesses in liquidation or receivership.

-3. Each Party shall ensure that its procuring entities comply with the provisions of this Chapter in conducting procurement covered by this Chapter.
+4. Each Party shall ensure that its procuring entities comply with this Chapter in conducting any covered procurement.

-4. Where a procuring entity awards a contract in a procurement that is not covered by this Chapter, nothing in this Chapter shall be construed to cover any good or service component of that contract.
+5. Where a procuring entity awards a contract in a procurement that is not covered by this Chapter, nothing in this Chapter shall be construed to cover any good or service component of that contract.

-5. No procuring entity may prepare, design or otherwise structure or divide any procurement in order to avoid the obligations of this Chapter.
+6. No procuring entity may prepare, design, or otherwise structure or divide any procurement in order to avoid the obligations of this Chapter.

-6. Nothing in this Chapter shall prevent either Party from developing new procurement policies, procedures or contractual means, provided they are not inconsistent with this Chapter.
+7. Nothing in this Chapter shall prevent a Party from developing new procurement policies, procedures, or contractual means, provided they are not inconsistent with this Chapter.